-Personal alarms aim to give people a way to communicate quickly in emergencies.
-Normally this is via a single button, which then either dials or sends an SMS to contacts configured on initial setup (self-managed), or a 24-hour monitoring plan which can then alert an ambulance or contacts.
+Personal alarms are devices worn around the wrist (smartwatch) or neck (pendant) that aim to give people a way to communicate quickly in emergencies.
+Normally this is via a single button, which then either dials or sends an SMS to a family member or 24-hour monitoring service which can then alert an ambulance.

 Personal alarms can be used for two-way conversation as well.

 Here's how CHOICE tests the self-managed plan for several popular personal alarms.